-The more I learn about our criminal justice system, the more evident it is that it isn't meeting our needs.
-What we want, I think, is a justice system that produces not just rehabilitation, but redemption.
+For all our differences, I suspect all of us want a justice system that produces not just accountability but also rehabilitation and redemption.
 Is it any wonder that Shawshank speaks to us the way it does?

 Redemption does happen in the real world.
 Consider the case of Wilbert Rideau, who in 1961 killed a bank teller during a botched robbery and served 44 years in prison (decades longer than others who had committed similar crimes) before finally being released.
 While in prison, Rideau not only "became rehabilitated" but started an all-Black magazine in the prison and, after mandatory desegregation laws were finally implemented (Rideau is Black), took over as the editor of the main prison publication, The Angolite.
 NPR summarized his next 25 years: